- Entertainment and Media

 Jessica is listed as a lyric soprano with a range of C#3 - Bb5 - C6.
 She has an incredibly strong voice.
 Jessie has amazing strength when it comes to her middle register, but unfortunately loses this power once she reaches the falsettos.
 She is able to give long melismas with great control and power.
 Her weakest register, the chest, gains some power with added vibrato.
 Jessie has great control throughout her middle range, changing notes almost effortlessly.
 She also has great agility and rhythm, able to use move through vibratos quickly while still maintaining control.
 Hardly ever sloppy live.

-Songs to listen to: Flashlight and her acoustic veersion of Bang Bang.
+Songs to listen to: Flashlight and her acoustic version of Bang Bang.

 Number 1: Chad Kroeger from Nickelback

-I know I'm going to get hate for this one but I don't care.
-Nickelback is one of the most underrated and hated rock bands to exist.
-For what reason I'm not really sure.
+Nickelback is one of the most underrated and hated rock bands to ever exist.
 The lead singer, Chad Kroeger, is an incredible vocalist as well as performer.
-Their songs are all amazingly catchy (in a good way, not like the pop songs of today) and their live renditions of the songs are just as good, if not better, than the studio versions.
+Their songs are all amazingly catchy, and their live renditions of the songs are just as good, if not better, than the studio versions.

 Do you guys agree with this list?
 Have an artist you think fits on the list better?
 Comment below!